 The discharge of any waste, garbage, refuse, petroleum product or byproduct, paint, varnish, dead animals, fish, bait, or any other debris is prohibited in coastal waters and harbor areas within the city.
+A fine shall be collected each day until the debris has been removed or cleaned up and the area returned to its natural state.
 (Rev. Ords.
-1987, § 13-93)
+1987, § 13-93; Ch.
+507, § VI, 7-20-10)